Vasily Blyukher: Far East command

 From 1924 to 1927 Blyukher was a Soviet military adviser in China, where he used the name Galen (after the name of his wife, Galina) while attached to Chiang Kai-shek's military headquarters.
 He was responsible for the military planning of the Northern Expedition which began the Kuomintang unification of China.
 Among those he instructed in this period was Lin Biao, later a leading figure in the Chinese People's Liberation Army.
 Chiang allowed Blyukher to "escape" after his anti-communist purge.
-On his return he was given command of the Ukraine Military District, and then in 1929 he was transferred to the vitally important military command in the Far Eastern Military District, known as the Special Red Banner Far Eastern Army (OKDVA).
+On his return he was given command of the Ukrainian Military District, and then in 1929 he was transferred to the vitally important military command in the Far Eastern Military District, known as the Special Red Banner Far Eastern Army (OKDVA).

 Based at Khabarovsk, Blyukher exercised a degree of autonomy in the Far East unusual for a Soviet military commander.
 With Japan steadily extending its grip on China and hostile to the Soviet Union, the Far East was an active military command.
 In the Russo-Chinese Chinese Eastern Railroad War of 1929–30 he defeated Chinese warlord forces in a quick campaign.
 For this outstanding achievement he became the first recipient of the Order of the Red Star in September 1930, and became popularly known as the "Red Napoleon".
 In 1935 he was made a Marshal of the Soviet Union.
 From July to August 1938 he commanded the Soviet Far East Front in a less decisive action against the Japanese at the Battle of Lake Khasan, on the border between the Soviet Union and Japanese-occupied Korea.